poxar/dotfiles/README.md

 # Structure

-I made a fresh start in 2022 and did not carry the history over, check out the [main_2022-03-12](https://github.com/poxar/dotfiles/tree/main_2022-03-12) branch if you're interested in my old approach.
+I made a fresh start in 2022 to only track .config, and I did not carry the history over, check out the [main_2022-03-12](https://github.com/poxar/dotfiles/tree/main_2022-03-12) branch if you're interested in my old approach.

 # Installation

 Stow is used to manage the symlinks.
-Since most tools respect the XDG base directory spec now, it's just a matter of `stow -t $HOME/.config -S .`, but traditional dotfiles could also be tracked with a little restructuring.
+Since most tools respect the XDG base directory spec now, it's just a matter of `stow -S .`, but traditional dotfiles could also be tracked with a little restructuring.

 To deal with ssh I have a `$HOME/.ssh/config` along these lines: